 Pond5 is a footage-first stock agency, dedicated to providing filmmakers and video creatives with all the media resources needed to complete their projects.
 They offer Royalty-free stock footage and video content, as well as audio and still imagery as complements, and they have an extensive catalogue with lots of variety in themes and styles, as well as in pricing and quality.

 Recently, Pond5 added the possibility of exclusivity for contributing artists, meaning that they now will have more and more video clips that cannot be found anywhere else.
 Exclusive stock footage comes at higher, premium prices but they reflect it in value as well.

 - Buying model: On-demand per unit, and membership (subscription) option

 - SD – $15 to $400

 BEST DEAL!
 The ultimate value in Pond5’s service is in the variety of price points and content.
 You can find great HD videos for 25 bucks, as well as super unique 5K+ footage for $300.
 If you need stock videos regularly, the membership certainly gives you a really low price plus access to supportive media materials!

 You’ll notice these stock footage websites have different buying systems, sometimes more than one.
 Each of them has its pros and cons, and they cater to specific creative and budget needs.
 If you’re unsure which one would suit you best, we’ve got you covered.
 Join us on a tour through the highs and lows of the different buying options for stock videos:

 On Demand with Credit Packs or Download Packs

-This is a very straight-forward way of buying, that implies paying as you go (no rocket science here).
-Most companies selling Royalty-free stock media do so at meagre prices per file, so they tend to establish a minimum purchase requirement to keep things profitable.
+This is a very straight-forward way of buying, which implies paying as you go (no rocket science here).
+Most companies selling Royalty-free stock media do so at meager prices per file, so they tend to establish a minimum purchase requirement to keep things profitable.
 And they do so with very similar systems:

 - You get a better deal by buying in bulk.